 How could He have given so much to so many, and leave me with so very little to offer?

 Vanity, pride, and a deep love for pretty things bred a severe self-loathing at my mediocrity.
 Anyone smarter, lovelier and more talented was automatically categorized as “enemy”—specially favored and preferred by God.
 A competitive mentality slipping on like silk; lightweight and unnoticeable until almost too late.

 How quickly we fall into the trap of “er.”
 Judging who’s pretti-er.
 Clever-er.
 Smart-er.
 Strong-er.
 Fast-er.
 Bett-er.
 Comparison comes as natural as breathing to those who fail to guard their minds and hearts.
 It’s particularly easy to compare when you find yourself surrounded by others with gifts that dazzle.

 God isn’t shy to bless His children.
 While gifts from God are favor, they are not favoritism.
 The two shouldn’t be confused.
-Though often shrouded in mystery, God has a greater, over-arching purpose for how He hands out His gifts.
-Who are we, small and unknowing to question His methods?
+Though often shrouded in mystery, God has a greater, overarching purpose for how He hands out His gifts.
+Who am I, small and unknowing, to question His methods?

 Though it may sting, there is also solace in God’s intention.
 Arms and legs, feet and hands; both the appealing and the less-than parts are necessary for proper body function.
 There is comfort in the knowledge that no matter what you have to offer, it doesn’t come from you anyway.
 God purposefully placed that gift in your hand.